h2oai/sparkling-water/py/README.rst

   $ pip install six
   $ pip install future

-The required packages are installed automatically in case PySparkling is installed from PyPi (this option will be available soon).
+The required packages are installed automatically in case when PySparkling is installed from PyPi.